tholemu/drf_transactions/README.md

 python manage.py migrate transactions
 ```

-#### Run Development Web Server
+#### Run Development Webserver
-The following command will start the Django development web server, which runs on 0.0.0.0:8000 by default.
+The following command will start the Django development webserver, which listens on 0.0.0.0:8000 by default.
 ```
 python manage.py runserver
 ```
 This can be modified by specifying [address]:[port] following the 'runserver' parameter.
-For example, the following will start the web server on port 8443.
+For example, the following will start the webserver and listen on port 8443.
 ```
 python manage.py runserver 0.0.0.0:8443
 ```

-> Your Transactions webserver should now be running on 127.0.0.1:8000, unless a custom port was specified.
+> Your Transactions webserver should now be listening on 127.0.0.1:8000, unless a custom port was specified.

 # Testing
 #### Example POST